brentrill/PicoThermometer/README.md

   <img src="https://images2.imgbox.com/96/20/LDNveEpF_o.jpg" alt="Pico Pic" width="738">
 </p>

+## How It Works
+1. We make use of 2 of the Pico's analog-to-digital converters.
+One reads the voltage of a diode that is a proportion of temperature, and the other is used by the calibrating potentiometer.
+2. Servos work by moving to a specific position value given by its input.
+By setting the desired temperature range and translating 180 degrees of servo rotation into position values, we are able to tell the servo to move to a specific position based on temperature.
+3. After initializing all inputs and outputs according to documentation, the main while loop takes place in `microtemp.c`.
+Each iteration reads temperature and converts it to Fahrenheit, translates this into servo position by using a ratio and the calibration scale, then moves the servo by incrementing its position if needed.

 ## Installation
 For a general in-depth setup guide to working with micro-ROS on the Raspberry Pi Pico, refer to [this guide](https://ubuntu.com/blog/getting-started-with-micro-ros-on-raspberry-pi-pico).
 I will only explain what make my project unique in this readme.